Will Gujarat’s tweaking of traffic fines stand the test of law? The Concurrent List explained

 The Road Transport Ministry sought an opinion after the Gujarat government tweaked some of the fines after the Centre amended the Motor Vehicle rules, which imposes stricter penalties for road traffic violations.

-In the notification, Gujarat imposed fines below the lower limit prescribed by the MV Act.
+In the notification, Gujarat imposed fines below the lower limit prescribed by the M V Act.
 Further it also altered those fines it is not permitted to change under the Act.
 Since Road Transport falls under the Concurrent List, the Centre and State are permitted to legislate on the subject.

 Forgot driving licence at home?
 Here's how to avoid paying hefty fines

-The Centre had imposed a fine of Rs 1,000 for not wearing a seat belt, but had not prescribed the upper and lower limit.
+The Centre had imposed a fine of Rs 1,000 for not wearing a seat belt but had not prescribed the upper and lower limit.
 The Gujarat government imposed a fine of Rs 500 on the offence.

-Further the Gujarat government also stated that there is no need for a fine if a pillion rider is not wearing a helmet.
+Further, the Gujarat government also stated that there is no need for a fine if a pillion rider is not wearing a helmet.
 It also said that an offender will have to pay only of Rs 100 in case there is more than one pillion rider.
-The Centre however imposed a fine of Rs 1,000 on the person riding the bike and also said that this would lead to disqualification of licence for three months.
+The Centre, however, imposed a fine of Rs 1,000 on the person riding the bike and also said that this would lead to disqualification of licence for three months.